dzhibas/flagfile/README.md

 ```

 eventually this lib compiles into wasm and used in UI to validate and parse rules, and with FFI exported into other languages to parse and evaluate rules

-### Vision for Flagfile example

-Please take a look at format and supported features in [Flagfile.example](Flagfile.example)